MikeTannenbaum/digital-garden-jekyll-template/_notes/Finding topics to write about is most effective when a body of notes already exists and all we have to do is look at where there is density of notes.md

 ---
 Sitting down with a “what should I wrote about now?” approach often leads nowhere.

-Instead, read and write your thoughts.
-Rewrite in your own words the concepts you’re interested in.
-Put those in your note-taking system as [[Evergreen notes]].
-When you want to write, look for dense clusters of notes and turn them into a manuscript.
-That’s where data visualization and basic wiki technology can be so powerful.
+Instead, read new materials and make note of your thoughts.
+Write about the concepts you’re interested in and put those in your note-taking system as [[Evergreen notes]].

+When you sit down to write you could, for clusters of notes and build upon your past thoughts in ways that help you [[refine your ideas over time]].

-Remember [[How to take smart notes]].
+Regularly revisit  [[How to take smart notes]].
 That’s your starting point for exploring, improving, and writing your ideas.

-Tending to a [[Digital Mind Garden]] can help you [[always have something write about]].
+Tending to a [[digital garden]] can help you [[always have something to write about]].
 Additionally, [[Every time you tend to an idea you create an opportunity to share original work with others]].